osuchanglab/VTworkshop/Microbial_Genomics/Readme.md

 ## Ortholog clustering

-If you are running this from the virtual machine (downloaded from this github), you need to tell get_homologues to download the Pfam database.
-You only need to do this once and if you attended the workshop you do not need to run it.
+If you re-downloaded the virtual machine after the workshop, you will need to tell get_homologues to download the Pfam database.
+You only need to do this once and if you still have your virtual machine from the workshop you do not need to run it again.
 ```
 ~/Downloads/get_homologues-x86_64-20190805/install.pl
 ```